Bat Speed Drills for Power and Average

 Option 2 – Ball Exit Speed with Machine

-Place three balls on the ground in the middle pitch location as visuals.
+Place two balls on the ground in the middle pitch location as visuals.
 The first ball is even with the hitter’s front heel after the hitter’s strides (inner zone).
-The second ball is even with the front foot toe (middle zone) and the third about six inches in front of the front foot (outer zone).
+The second ball is six inches in front of the front foot (outer zone).

 Use a pitching machine for consistency aimed at the middle of the plate.
-Ask the hitter to contact balls in each zone (inner, middle, outer) by adjusting the point in the operator’s movements or ball travel that they start their stride.
+Ask the hitter to contact balls in each zone (inner, outer) by adjusting the point in the operator’s movements or ball travel that they start their stride.
 The hitter feels inner zone hitting when their rear elbow is slotted (against the hitter’s side) at contact.
 For outer zone hitting, contact occurs when arms reach full extension.
-The middle zone is halfway in between.

-Measure the average ball exit velocity for each of the three contact zones.
+Measure the average ball exit velocity for each contact zone.

 Option 3 – Bat Speed Drill with Heavy Bag

 An efficient way to evaluate power at various contact points is to use a bat speed radar.
-A static heavy bag is positioned alternately in the inner, middle, and outer zone.
+A static heavy bag is positioned alternately in the inner and outer zone.
 Since the bag stops the bat, bat speed is measured reliably up to the point of contact.

 Click the link to shop for an easy and affordable way to measure bat speed using a swing speed radar for coaches.